yubaix/Mofetch/README.md

 Neofetch-based app for movies!

-Heavily based off of [Mufetch](https://github.com/ashish0kumar/mufetch) by [Ashish Kumar](https://github.com/ashish0kumar), it is indicated in the files when some or all of the code for that file was taken from his project.
-Go check out his project, he deserves tons of credit.

 ## Features
 - Search for any movie with posters and detailed information
 - Customizable poster dimensions